 Pictured above, Shadow and I are enjoying the Apple Farm branch of the Victor Hiking Trails.

 Pictured in the photo on the left is the trail troll on the Auburn Trail in Fishers.
 She welcomes hikers crossing the bridge to the Domine Trails section of the Victor Hiking Trails.

-The Finger Lakes Trail is a system of interconnected trails that that stretches more than 950 miles from the Pennyslvania-New York border in Allegany State Park to the Long Path in the Catskill Forest Preserve.
-The Bristol Hills branch starts in Ontario County Park north of Naples and winds south more than 50 miles to to meet the main Finger Lakes Trail.
+The Finger Lakes Trail is a system of interconnected trails that stretches more than 950 miles from the Pennyslvania-New York border in Allegany State Park to the Long Path in the Catskill Forest Preserve.
+The Bristol Hills branch starts in Ontario County Park north of Naples and winds south more than 50 miles to meet the main Finger Lakes Trail.